TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory

 We proceed defining the TempoRal Event-B Logic (TREBL) as the fragment spanned by formulae of the logic of Event-B for a given machine and selected temporal operators.
 For this logic derivation rules are formulated, and their soundness is proven, which is just a slight generalisation of the work by Hoang, Abrial and Ferrarotti et al. \cite{hoang:icfem2011,ferrarotti:foiks2024}.
 Some of these derivation rules involve variant terms, i.e. terms that take values in some well-founded set.

-Finally, we prove the relative completeness of the defined set of derivation rules, i.e. every implied formula can also be derived, provided that the machine is ``sufficiently refined'', meaning that all necessary variant terms can be defined.
+Finally, we prove the relative completeness of the defined set of derivation rules, i.e. every valid formula can also be derived, provided that the machine is ``sufficiently refined'', meaning that all necessary variant terms can be defined.
 A key step in the proof is to show that it is always possible to obtain such refinements.
-Furthermore, the restrictions in the previously obtained relative completeness result in \cite{ferrarotti:foiks2024} have been removed from the proof.

 We demonstrate the application of TREBL and its supporting tool using challenging desired properties in security.
 For instance, we see that in TREBL the non-interference problem \cite{biskup:2009,mclean:jcs1992} can be expressed by a rather simple invariance condition with a state transition formula, whereas in logics such as LTL, CTL and the like transition conditions can hardly be expressed.